-- Additional budgets are required for health and safety compliance work at the landfill and transfer stations, the landfill main entrance surface upgrade and the 'Tip head' road renewal. - An additional allowance has been included in the capital budget for the resource consent application for increasing the existing consented volume. - A budget has been included in order to procure further carbon units to ensure that sufficient units are on hand to cover Emissions Trading Scheme surrender obligations to June 2019.
+- Additional budgets are required for health and safety compliance work at the Landfill and Transfer Stations, the Landfill road entrance upgrade and the 'Tip head' road renewal. - An additional allowance has been included in the capital budget for the resource consent application for increasing the existing consented volume. - A budget has been included in order to procure further carbon units to ensure that sufficient units are on hand to cover Emissions Trading Scheme surrender obligations to June 2019.

-- Reserves: Reserves will be used to fund the purchase of carbon credits. - Internal Loans: Internal loans will be raised to fund the capital expenditure required for landfill and transfer stations with the exception of the purchase of carbon credits which is funded by reserve. - Solid Waste Management Rate District: There is a decrease in the Targeted rate requirement from the LTP forecast.
+- Reserves: Reserves will be used to fund the purchase of carbon credits. - Internal Loans: Internal loans will be raised to fund the capital expenditure required for Landfill and Transfer Stations with the exception of the purchase of carbon credits which is funded by reserve. - Solid Waste Management Rate District: There is a decrease in the Targeted rate requirement from the LTP forecast.